Risk Factors Dashboard

 Our inability to enroll a sufficient number of patients for our clinical studies could result in significant delays or may require us to abandon one or more clinical studies altogether.
 Enrollment delays in our clinical studies may result in increased development costs for our product candidates, delay or halt the development of and approval processes for our product candidates and jeopardize our ability to achieve our clinical development timeline and goals, including the dates by which we will commence, complete and receive results from clinical studies.
 Enrollment delays may also delay or jeopardize our ability to commence sales and generate revenues from our product candidates.
 Any of the foregoing could cause our value to decline and limit our ability to obtain additional financing, if needed.

-Positive results in previous clinical studies of VAL-083 and REM-001 may not be replicated in future clinical studies, which could result in development delays or a failure to obtain marketing approval.
+Positive results in previous clinical studies of REM-001 may not be replicated in future clinical studies, which could result in development delays or a failure to obtain marketing approval.

-Positive results in previous clinical studies of VAL-083 and REM-001 may not be predictive of similar results in future clinical studies.
+Positive results in previous clinical studies of REM-001 may not be predictive of similar results in future clinical studies.
 Also, interim results during a clinical study do not necessarily predict final results.
 A number of companies in the pharmaceutical and biotechnology industries have suffered significant setbacks in late-stage clinical studies even after achieving promising results in early-stage development.
+Accordingly, the results from the completed preclinical studies and clinical studies for REM-001 may not be predictive of the results we may obtain in later stage studies.
 Accordingly, the results from the completed preclinical studies and clinical studies for VAL-083 and REM-001 may not be predictive of the results we may obtain in later stage studies.
 Our clinical studies may produce negative or inconclusive results, and we may decide, or regulators may require us, to conduct additional clinical studies.
 Moreover, clinical data are often susceptible to varying interpretations and analyses, and many companies that believed their product candidates performed satisfactorily in preclinical studies and clinical studies have nonetheless failed to obtain FDA or EMA, or other regulatory agency, approval for their products.

-FDA approval of VAL-083, REM-001, or future product candidates may be denied.
+FDA approval of REM-001, or future product candidates may be denied.

-There can be no assurance that the FDA will ultimately approve our NDAs.
-The FDA may deny approval of VAL-083 or REM-001 for many reasons, including:
+There can be no assurance that the FDA will ultimately approve our NDA.
+The FDA may deny approval of REM-001 for many reasons, including:

 we may be unable to demonstrate to the satisfaction of the FDA that our products are safe and effective for its intended uses;